icelandic-lt/g2p-thrax/README.md

 # Limitations
 The tool is not suitable for compound words, often found in Icelandic language.
-Therefore, splitting of compounds is required as a pre processing step.
+Therefore, splitting of compounds is required as a pre-processing step.

 # Testing
 Run `make test` inside the build directory for running the tests of the project.
 The tests are meant especially to